The Arden School of Theatre

 Overview

-The course offers high quality practical and intensive training to expand, unleash and develop acting skills providing students with the core skills required to be successful within this exciting industry.
+The course offers high quality practical and intensive training to expand, unleash and develop acting skills providing students with

 Students will also focus on intense vocal and movement training which are essential to any actor.
 Additionally the course provides guidance on audition technique both industry based and preparation for Drama School.
 Students will learn how to market themselves as actors and be given guidance on Equity, Spotlight etc from industry professionals.